All Episodes

 Yes.

-So the the heart, the removal of the heart is the proximate cause of death in those cases.
+So the heart, the removal of the heart is the proximate cause of death in those cases.

-Um that's what our paper shows.
+That's what our paper shows.

-And then for other pieces, like for example, uh, okay, Trey you talk trafficking, so what's the evidence of trafficking?
+And then for other pieces, like, for example, okay, Trey, you talk trafficking.

-So I mean, in that case, it's even more straightforward because you look at um hospital websites before they were all taken down in you know 2006, seven, and um, but they're all in the way back machine or otherwise archived, and they would have, you know, price lists on their website for the organs.
+So, I mean, in that case, it's even more straightforward because you look at hospital websites before they were all taken down in 2006, but they're all in the Wayback Machine or otherwise archived.

-So okay, so they're clearly being sold.
+So, okay, so they're clearly being sold.

-Do you want me to please?
+Do you want me to?

 Okay.